OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/dd/pr.md

 ---
 title: pr
-description: The documentation explains how to leverage APIs for calculating and comparing potential returns of cryptocurrencies.
+description: "The documentation explains how to leverage APIs for calculating and comparing" potential returns of cryptocurrencies.
 It details requirements and parameters for two functions - fetching data for potential returns calculation and function to record these returns.